Cantacuzino Castle

-The Cantacuzino Castle is situated in Bușteni, Romania, in the Zamora district, on the street bearing the same name.
+Cantacuzino Castle is situated in Bușteni, Romania, in the Zamora district, on the street bearing the same name.
 The building has a great architectural, historical, documentary and artistic value.

 History

-The building, whose construction was completed in 1911, was conducted by the architect Grigore Cerchez, a prominent figure of the Neo-Romanian style, at the request of Prince Gheorghe Grigore Cantacuzino, who was nicknamed "Nababul" (“The Nabob”).
+The building, whose construction was completed in 1911, was conducted by the architect Grigore Cerchez (1850-1927), a prominent figure of the Neo-Romanian style, at the request of Prince Gheorghe Grigore Cantacuzino, who was nicknamed "Nababul" (“The Nabob”).

 The castle was placed on the site of an old hunting lodge that the prince's family had used as a halt during their pilgrimages to Brașov.

 The construction works lasted for five years, and the furnishing lasted another year and a half.
 At the inauguration in 1911, the castle impressed not only by its style and beauty, but also by its modern facilities in relation to those times, benefitting from electricity, sewerage system and drinking water.

 Until 1930, the castle served as the summer residence of the family of Prince Grigore Cantacuzino.
 The castle belonged to the Cantacuzino family until its nationalization in 1948, then became a sanatorium of the Ministry of Internal Affairs.

 The castle underwent restoration work and today it is open to the public.

-"Zamora" Castle

 Cantacuzino Castle is sometimes nicknamed "Zamora" Castle due to its location.
 However, it is said that the name Zamora came from a hound that belonged to the members of the Cantacuzino family.
 They shouted "Za 'Mura!" to signal the hound to bring them the prey.